In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 Caution: This Fantasy Sex Story contains strong sexual content, including Ma/Fa Consensual Heterosexual Fan Fiction High Fantasy Military Superhero Alternate History Far Past Cream Pie Exhibitionism Oral Sex Big Breasts Body Modification Small Breasts Geeks Politics Revenge Royalty

-At the forefront of the divine assembly stood three imposing figures, each radiating an aura of power and authority.
-Zeus held his thunderbolt in his left hand as his gleaming golden fist was on his right hand.
+Zeus held his Master Bolt in his left hand as his gleaming golden fist was on his right hand.
 The bolt’s edges glinted brilliantly in the harsh sunlight, enshrouding Zeus in an aura of lightning-infused power.

-Hades brandished his bident with its twin prongs casting ominous shadows on the ground.
+Hades brandished his Bident with its twin prongs casting ominous shadows on the ground.
 The chained hooks were wrapped around his wrist.
 He wore his helm, but the magic was not activated so he was still visible to his counterparts.

-Behind this formidable trio, Metis bore Zeus’ Aegis, a shield with golden flecks and charged with power.
 Hera cradled a bow, which fired ethereal arrows.
 Hestia carried a staff crafted from wood and adamant.
 Demeter, her golden hair catching the sun’s rays, wore twin gauntlets, each intricately etched with symbols of the seasonal elements.
+Though she had understood the blooming flower and burning sun, she did not know why there was a wilted leaf and frozen wheat on them.

 Above them, perched on the heights of Mount Othrys, Mnemosyne and Themis kept watch over the assembly.
 Mnemosyne, the Titaness of memory, reached out with her mind, connecting it to Metis and Zeus, so she might counsel them in the battle ahead.
-Themis scanned the horizon for any signs of approaching danger, and she could see the Titanic contingent approaching.
+Themis scanned the horizon with her eyes for any signs of approaching danger, and she could see the Titanic contingent approaching.

 The Titans of Mount Olympus assembled for the impending battle against the young gods of Othrys.
 At the forefront of the Titan army were Cronos, Hyperion, Coeus, and Crius.

-The Titan King raised his head, signaling for the young Titans to go forth and prove themselves.
+The Titan King raised his head, signaling for the young titans to go forth and prove themselves.
 As they charged out, Zeus retaliated.

 It was Atlas who stood forward, saying, “I will handle him, Lord Cronos.”

 Zeus, in his frustration, received his Thunderbolt from the heavens.
-He had hoped his power might be enough to take out the bigger opponents but decimating most of the smaller Titans was a start.
+He had hoped his power might be enough to take out the bigger opponents but decimating most of the smaller titans was a start.

 “Did you really think it would be that easy?”
 Poseidon teased.
+The smile never left his face no matter how long the war went on.

 “I had to hope,” Zeus said with an incorrigible smirk and a shrug.

-Hades motioned towards Atlas, who was running toward them.
+With indifferent feelings, Hades motioned towards Atlas, who was running toward them.
 “Should not one of us handle him?”

 “Remember when he was the biggest threat we faced?”
 Zeus wondered.